-Rather than building a few large models, AI companies and anyone else working with machine learning should build many smaller models instead.
+In addition to building a few large models, AI companies and anyone else working with machine learning can build many smaller models to handle unique problems.
 These micromodels are capable of doing more, and more precisely, with less: less data, less time, and less expense.

-Micromodels also reduce the challenge of sourcing and annotating large amounts of data
+Micromodels reduce the challenge of sourcing and annotating large amounts of data

 The micromodel approach is valuable for any AI or machine learning company, or anyone building machine learning systems

 More Data is Not Always Better: AI and Machine Learning Companies Should Be Wary of Unanticipated Side-Effects

 Machine learning and artificial intelligence companies love data.
 Many data scientists still work on the outdated premise that more data is always better.
 Unsurprisingly, this creates an environment where the solution to any machine learning problem is to throw more data at it.